Pot-bellied x Kune Kune Pig

 Donkeys are the smallest member of the horse family.
 There are three categories of donkeys.
 Miniatures are 36 inches and under.
 Standards are between 36 and 54 inches.
 Mammoths are over 54 inches.
 All measured to the shoulder.
 Donkeys form very strong bonds with other donkeys and animals, and even short term separation from a companion can be stressful.

 Did you know?
 Donkeys can live for nearly 50 years!

 Anglo Nubian Goat

 We have two Anglo Nubian goats here on the Farm.
 Female Minky and her son, Monty.
 They are one of the heaviest and tallest breeds of goat with males weighing up to 140Kgs and females to 110Kgs.
 They have long, pendulous ears and the nasal bone is markedly convex in shape.

 The Kune Kune, pronounced Cooney Cooney, is a Maori pig from New Zealand.
 They were kept by the Maoris as pets but were nevertheless eaten on special occasions.
 They were allowed to wander freely in Maori villages, scavenging for food around and inside the houses and it is probably this longstanding close association with man which has made them so friendly and docile.

-We currently have two Kune Kune Pigs – male George and his sister, Peppa.
+We currently have one Kune Kune Pig called Peppa.